 (15/11/2019) Publication of my book The Rhythm of Modernization by Brill Academic Publishers.

-I am a social scientist and a survey researcher.
+I am a quantitative social scientist.
 I received a Ph.D.
 (European Doctor) in political science from the Autonomous University of Barcelona.
 Previously, I was a TMR research fellow at the Mannheim Center for European Social Research (MZES), University of Mannheim.
+I got specialized training at the University of California Berkeley, University of Oslo, University of Essex, and Research and Expertise Centre for Survey Methodology.

 I work as a senior researcher at the Center for Opinion Studies (CEO), the official institute for public opinion studies of the Government of Catalonia (Spain).
 I also teach at the Open University of Catalonia UOC (political behavior), and at the Public Administration School of Catalonia EAPC (data analysis and survey methodology).
 I am a member of the research group "Democracy, Elections, and Citizenship" at the Department of Political Science of the Autonomous University of Barcelona.

-My substantive research interests revolve around values, political culture, public opinion and political behavior.
+My substantive research interests revolve around cultural values, political sociology, public opinion and political behavior.
 Methodologically, I'm specially concerned about age-period-cohort effects, multilevel modeling, latent variables, causal inference, and survey methods.
-I have received specialized training at the University of California Berkeley, University of Oslo, University of Essex, and Research and Expertise Centre for Survey Methodology.
+More recently, I am becoming interested in modeling social and political phenomena using agent-based simulations and programming in NetLogo.

-My research has been published in a number of journals including European Political Science Review, Social Indicators Research, Journal of Cross-Cultural Psychology, and International Journal of Public Opinion Research.
+My research appears in a number of journals including European Political Science Review, Social Indicators Research, Journal of Cross-Cultural Psychology, and International Journal of Public Opinion Research.
 My book, The Rhythm of Modernization.
 How Values Change over Time, has been published by Brill in 2019 (International Studies in Sociology and Social Anthropology series, vol. 132).